ryoko-ok/Oka_R_DynamicHP/README.md

 2. create folders and files in the new repo on VSCode
 3. copy provided files to new repo files
 4. write SASS regarding provided CSS
+5. build AJAX

 ### History
 Oct.18.2020

 ### Credits
 Ryoko Oka Oct.2020

+### License
+This page is licensed by MIT